htcondor/htcondor/docs/users-manual/special-environment-considerations.rst

      job_lease_duration = 0

-as well as utilizing submission other than *condor_submit* that do not set ``JobLeaseDuration`` (such as using the web services interface) results in the corresponding job ClassAd attribute to be explicitly undefined.
+as well as utilizing submission other than :tool:`condor_submit` that do not set ``JobLeaseDuration`` (such as using the web services interface) results in the corresponding job ClassAd attribute to be explicitly undefined.
 This has the further effect of changing the duration of a